If you had to choose in a fight of self care VS self love VS self esteem, which would you choose and why?

-If we have good self esteem, we think we are good at important things.
-For instance, maybe you high yourself in high esteem when it comes to your work, but hold yourself in low esteem in terms of your social life.
+If we have healthy levels of self esteem, we think we are good at important things.
+Maybe you hold yourself in high esteem when it comes to your work, but hold yourself in low esteem in terms of your social life.

 Genuine self love, however, is not about whether we are good or bad at something.
 We don’t stop loving family members when they make a mistake.
 And if we have genuine self love we do not stop loving ourselves for mistakes, either.

-I used to have self esteem but not self love
+I used to have self esteem but not self love.
+It was brutal

 I used to think I was pretty awesome (well… I am pretty awesome, ha ha).
 I truly valued my sense of morals, as someone who spent a good portion of my life helping others.
 And I valued my body, being a guy who was in the gym 12 hours a week.